The History of BBQ: A Journey from Cavemen to Cookouts

 Everyone loves to claim their ancestors invented BBQ.
-For example, American and BBQ are as “American as apple pie” neither of which was invented in the USA1.
-South Americans natives on the other hand, proudly proclaim the word Barbecue comes from ‘Barbacoa,’ a lattice used to cook and smoke meat.
-Polynesians will top it by pointing they have been slow smoking pork for thousands of years.
+For example, BBQ is as “American as apple pie,” neither of which was invented in the USA.
+South American natives, on the other hand, proudly proclaim the word Barbecue comes from ‘Barbacoa,’ a lattice used to cook and smoke meat.
+Polynesians will top it by pointing out they have been slow-smoking pork for thousands of years.

 But if we are honest, it would not be surprising if the first hunter who killed a mammoth and did not have a stadium to feed, would have to come up quickly with a solution to preserve meat.